bjornkihlberg/PureScript-Tutorials/ex09 - html/README.md

     -- from module Web.DOM.NonElementParentNode
     getElementById :: String -> NonElementParentNode -> Effect (Maybe Element)
     ```
-1. Presumably we need something to convert `HTMLDocument` to `NonElementParentNode`
+1. Presumably we need access to `HTMLDocument` and to convert it to `NonElementParentNode`
     ```purescript
+    -- from module Web.HTML.Window
+    document :: Window -> Effect HTMLDocument
     -- from module Web.HTML.HTMLDocument
     toNonElementParentNode :: HTMLDocument -> NonElementParentNode
     ```
-1. Now we can get an `HTMLButtonElement`
+1. Now we can finally get `HTMLButtonElement`
     ```purescript
-    -- from module Web.HTML.Window
-    document :: Window -> Effect HTMLDocument
     -- from module Web.HTML.HTMLButtonElement
     fromElement :: Element -> Maybe HTMLButtonElement
     ```